 What is not insured?

-Any loss or damage to property owned, leased or occupied by the HA.
-If a fire burns down a building that is owned by the (HA), the insurance policy will not respond.
-However, the insurance company will investigate claims against the HA as a result of the fire causing damages to someone else's property or causing injuries to a Third Party.
+Any loss or damage to property owned, leased or occupied by the harbour authority (HA).
+If a fire burns down a building that is owned by the HA, the insurance policy will not respond.
+However, the insurance company will investigate claims against the HA as a result of the fire causing damages to someone else's property or causing injuries to a third party.

-Injuries sustained by members of the Board of Directors, members, employees and volunteers.
-The Harbour Authority Corporation (a federally incorporated body working on behalf of all HAs) separately offers to its members "Directors and Officers" insurance as well as "Accidental Death and Dismemberment and Bodily Injury" insurance.
+Injuries sustained by members of the board of directors, employees and volunteers.
+The Harbour Authority Corporation (a federally incorporated body working on behalf of HAs) separately offers to its members directors and officers insurance as well as accidental death and dismemberment, and bodily injury insurance.

-Contractors on harbour property causing damage to others.
+Contractors on harbour property causing damage or injuries to others.
 Contractors must carry their own liability and property insurance.